 - Continue to offer a wide range and number of active clubs before school, at lunchtime and after-school to all ages

 - Continue to offer Bikeability training for non-riders and riders in Years 4 and 5

 - Continue to develop our Play Leader nd Active Squad programmes and opportunities to increase levels of activity at breaktimes

 - Continue to work with Eltham Hill School and Cray Wanderers to provide high quality intra-school competition for all children throughout the school

 - Maximise the impact of residential experience on outdoor adventure activities in Year 4 and Year 6, as well as active team-building trips such as Swattenden for Year 3

-What percentage of your current Year 6 cohort swim competently, confidently and proficiently over a distance of at least 25 metres?
+- Meeting national curriculum requirements for swimming and water safety.What percentage of your current Year 6 cohort swim competently, confidently and proficiently over a distance of at least 25 metres?

 - Sport Premium Spending 2018-19